 Getting to the Root Cause of Hip Pain

 There are many causes of hip pain, not all of them originating in the hip.
 Since the proper treatment will depend on the root cause, take these steps to make sure an accurate diagnosis is made.

 - Attend a hip pain seminar to learn about diagnosis and treatment methods.
 Click here to see if any hip pain seminars are currently being offered at MidMichigan.

-- Your family doctor may refer you to an orthopaedic specialist, or you may make an appointment to see one of our orthopaedic specialists directly.
+- Your family doctor may refer you to an orthopedic specialist, or you may make an appointment to see one of our orthopedic specialists directly.

-Your family doctor or orthopaedic specialist may use some or all of the following evaluation methods to arrive at a diagnosis.
+Your family doctor or orthopedic specialist may use some or all of the following evaluation methods to arrive at a diagnosis.

 - Physical examination

 Typically, your doctor may recommend one of the following treatments.